 Tom Grant joined the L.A.
 County Sheriff's Department in 1969 and was promoted to detective within just a few short years.

-In 1975, Grant left the Sheriff's department and went into business as a security consultant.
+In 1975, Grant left the Sheriff's department and eventually went into business as a security consultant.
 He later obtained his private investigator's license and opened an office in Beverly Hills California where he specialized in civil and criminal investigations.

 Grant's client list includes some of the best known names in the entertainment industry including Sammy Davis Jr. and the Michael Jackson family.